datahub-project/datahub/docs/lineage/airflow.md

 The DataHub Airflow plugin supports:

-- Automatic column-level lineage extraction from various operators e.g. `SqlOperator`s (including `MySqlOperator`, `PostgresOperator`, `SnowflakeOperator`, and more), `S3FileTransformOperator`, and a few others.
+- Automatic column-level lineage extraction from various operators e.g. SQL operators (including `MySqlOperator`, `PostgresOperator`, `SnowflakeOperator`, and more), `S3FileTransformOperator`, and more.
 - Airflow DAG and tasks, including properties, ownership, and tags.
 - Task run information, including task successes and failures.
 - Manual lineage annotations using `inlets` and `outlets` on Airflow operators.